deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 > </details>

-> Table 1 presents the main results of four mathematical reasoning benchmarks, comparing the performance of different models using various data synthesis methods.
+> Table 1 presents the main results of four mathematical reasoning benchmarks, comparing the performance of various models, including those using different data synthesis methods.

 {{< table-caption >}}